cultureandempire/cultureandempire.github.io/README.md

 One surprising and good result of this is that many more people participate actively in society than ever before.
 It used to be hard to get involved beyond our physical world, that is, people we could meet face-to-face, places we could visit in person.
 Now it's trivially easy.
 The costs of publishing a work used to be a barrier to all except the lucky few.
 Being "published" used to be a sign of success.
 Today, there is no barrier except willpower and time.
 It means we have a lot more rubbish then ever before, and also a lot more genius.
 Overall, the digital society is many orders of magnitude smarter and more interesting than the industrial society ever was.

 Society used to be physical, based around where we lived and worked.
 Today, that is becoming less important, or at least more balanced.
 Our real cities no longer need to act as hubs of industry or business; they can instead become places to live in.
-And online, we have created new virtual cities where people spend much of their lives making deep emotional ties that can last a lifetime.
+And on line, we have created new virtual cities where people spend much of their lives making deep emotional ties that can last a lifetime.

 It used to be very hard to find other people with the same interests as us.
 Now, a five-minute walk through the Internet finds friendly people around the globe who share our passions, no matter how esoteric.
 This often lets us turn passions into professions.
 More and more of us have built our own jobs doing things we deeply enjoy, thanks to the audience and market that the Internet brings us.